SigmaHQ/sigma-specification/appendix_meta_rules.md

 ## Type of rules
 ### Correlation rules
-The purpose is to cover detection like:
+The purpose is to cover a detection like:
-X invalid login alert in a host
+* X invalid login alerts on a host
-Invalid login alert in the same host but from X remote alert A,B and C in the same time laps
+* Invalid login alert on the same host but from X remote
+* Alert A, B and C in the same timespan

 ### File Inclusion